Best small cars to buy in Canada

 1. Get pre-approved.
 Getting pre-approved for a car loan from a few banks or third-party lenders can give you more bargaining power when you hit the dealership.

 2. Check manufacturer incentives.
 If you decide to buy or lease a new car, check the manufacturer’s website to see if it has any special deals or incentives available.
-This may include 0% APR financing, no money down or cash back to help offset the price of the car.
+This might include 0% APR financing, no money down or cash back to help offset the price of the car.

 Bottom line